ElaraLang/elara-go/specification.md

 #### 2.2.3 - Function Types

 In Elara, a function is a mapping from a single input value to a single output value.

-There are 2 types of functions, which are categorised based on their **purity** (for a function to be pure, it must have no _visible_ side effects)
+There are 2 types of functions, which are categorized based on their **purity** (for a function to be pure, it must have no _visible_ side effects)

 The purity of a function can always be inferred by the compiler based on its context.
 If a function _only_ calls other pure functions, it is itself pure.
 Otherwise, it is impure.

 ##### 2.2.3.1 - Pure Functions

 A pure function mapping a value of type `a` to a value of type `b` has the type `a -> b`.
-A pure function has no side effects, meaning a compiler is permitted to replace the implementation with an optimised version.
+A pure function has no side effects, meaning a compiler is permitted to replace the implementation with an optimized version.
 For example the function may be automatically memoised or inlined for performance benefits.
 This functionality can be prevented with the annotation `@NoInline`.

 A pure function may only call other pure functions.
 Calling an impure function makes this function itself impure.

 ##### 2.2.3.2 - Impure Functions

 An impure function behaves similarly to a pure function, but is expected to perform side effects.
 An impure function mapping a value of type `a` to a value of type `b` has the type `a => b`.
-Because side effects are expected, compilers should be conservative when optimising impure functions to avoid subtle changes in behaviour.
+Because side effects are expected, compilers should be conservative when optimizing impure functions to avoid subtle changes in behavior.

 An impure function may call any other function, pure or impure.